Transpoze/F1tenth/f1tenth_obstacle_avoidance/README.md

 **Problem:** The vehicle crashes on the obstacle.
 What can I do?
 **Solution:**
-1. Improve detection:
+1. Improve detection part:
    * Use the camera high-speed modes (HD720 @ 60 FPS or VGA @ 100 FPS), see [here](https://www.stereolabs.com/documentation/overview/video/introduction.html) how to change the camera resolution
    * Increase sampling step to have a smaller point cloud, yet the quality decreases
    * Reduce the detection region (usually width) also to have a small point cloud
    * Increase detection distance to detect obstacles earlier, but too large will make the car too sensitve
    * Check the enviroment, the camera may suffer from the illumination
-2. Improve avoidance:
+2. Improve dynamic path planning part:
    * Decrease *theta_0*, make the vehicle go further away from the obstacle
    * Decrease the distance from the vehicle to the new waypoint
    * Reduce the tolerance for reaching the new waypoint, but it should be higher than 0.8 meters otherwise the car will never reach the point